emeb/up5k_vga/README.md

 ## Thanks

-Thanks to the developers of all the tools used for this, as well as the authors of the IP cores I snagged for the 6502 and UART.
+Thanks to the developers of all the tools used for this, as well as the authors of the IP core I snagged for the 65C02.
 I've added those as submodules so you'll know where to get them and who to give credit to.